-(1) The CAH has a professional health care staff that includes one or more doctors of medicine or osteopathy, and may include one or more physician assistants, nurse
+(1) The CAH has a professional health care staff that includes one or more doctors of medicine or osteopathy, and may include one or more physician assistants, nurse practitioners, or clinical nurse specialists.

-A CAH may operate with a MD/DO on staff as well as with any combination of mid-level practitioners.
+A CAH may operate with a MD/DO on staff as well as with any combination of midlevel practitioners.